cmse822/final-project-Ledengary/README.md

 ## 1.2 Computational Methods

 This project utilizes MPI and OpenMP for parallelization:
-- **MPI** is used to distribute data points across different nodes in a computing cluster, allowing parallel processing in a distributed system.
+- **MPI** is used to distribute data points across different CPUs on my machine, allowing parallel processing in a distributed system.
 - **OpenMP** provides thread-based parallelism suitable for shared-memory architectures, enabling multiple threads to operate on shared data structures and minimize data movement.

 ## 1.3 Project Statement